cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

-# Step 7: Add a web client for the human player
+# Step 7: Add a player trained with Reinforcement Learning using DQN

 > This part of the tutorial follows [step 5](./5-human-player.md) and [step 6](./6-web-client.md), make sure you've gone through either one of those before starting this one.
 Alternatively the completed step 5 can be retrieved from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps){target=\_blank}.

 In this step of the tutorial, we will go over yet another actor implementation and this implementation will be learning from its experience.
-We will implement an RPS player using Reinforcement Learning (RL) and more precisely a [Deep Q Network](https://arxiv.org/pdf/1312.5602.pdf){target=\_blank}, one of the foundational algorithm of modern RL.
+We will implement an RPS player using Reinforcement Learning (RL) and more precisely a [Deep Q Network](https://arxiv.org/pdf/1312.5602.pdf){target=\_blank}, one of the foundational algorithms of modern RL.

 While we will explain some aspects of RL and DQN along the way, we won't go into all the details.
 Interested readers can refer to ["Reinforcement Learning: An Introduction" by Richard S. Sutton and Andrew G. Barto](http://incompleteideas.net/book/the-book-2nd.html){target=\_blank} or to the original Deep Q Network article linked above.